paul-grozav/source.paul.grozav.info/kb/other.md

 # You can also create port forwardings on the hypervisor, to VMs, using:
 iptables -t nat -A PREROUTING -d 192.168.0.11 -p tcp --dport 22375 -j DNAT --to 192.168.122.200:2375 && iptables -I FORWARD -d 192.168.122.200/32 -p tcp -m state --state NEW -m tcp --dport 2375 -j ACCEPT

+# To apply a newly defined static IP you'll have to recreate the network and
+# power off & on (not just restart) the VM
+root@ci1:/kvm# virsh net-destroy default root@ci1:/kvm# virsh net-start default
 ```